 More important, though, is to examine the luck of the previous occupants of your home and the energy they have left behind in the space.
 If the experience of previous inhabitants is unfortunate, you might want to do some strong energy clearing (feng shui space clearing and smudging, etc,) before settling into that apartment or house.
 There can be strong and heavy energy residues in your space that have nothing to do with number four and everything to do with the energy of the people who lived there.
 There is also the possibility of undesirable house features (in other words, bad feng shui) that promote the energy of conflict.

 Numbers are important symbols, and there is no disputing that they have an impact on our homes.
-However, the reputation of the number 4 for having bad feng shui is largely undeserved.
+However, the reputation of the number four for having bad feng shui is largely undeserved.
 Much more important is to follow general feng shui guidelines for managing the energy of your home.